catmaid/CATMAID/API_CHANGELOG.md

   these parameters and match them.
 Instead of 'gapjunctions' and 'attachments', the fields are now named 'gapjunction' and 'attachment'.

+- `GET /{project_id}/annotations/`:
+  Supports now an optional boolean parameter named `simple`, which returns only names and IDs and is therefore much faster.

 ### Deprecations

 None.